helenplesko/technicallogs/G99GroupProject.md

 - nearly every day the feed is posted

 > [!NOTE]
-- I tried requesting an account to download the data, but received no confirmation email, so I am not able to sign in.
+> I tried requesting an account to download the data, but received no confirmation email, so I am not able to sign in.
-- We may have to continue with older data for the time being.
+> We may have to just continue with older data for the time being.

 ---